NervanaSystems/ngraph/ecosystem-overview.md

 One of nGraph’s key features is framework neutrality.
 We currently support popular deep learning frameworks such as TensorFlow and MXNet with stable bridges to pass computational graphs to nGraph.
-Additionally nGraph Compiler has functional bridges to PaddlePaddle and PyTorch (via [ONNXIFI]).
+Additionally nGraph Compiler has a functional bridge to PaddlePaddle.
 For these frameworks, we have successfully tested functionality with a few deep learning workloads, and we plan to bring stable support for them in the upcoming releases.